|Capital Orthopaedic Specialists, LLC

 Osteogenesis imperfecta (OI) literally means "imperfectly formed bone."
 People with osteogenesis imperfecta have a genetic defect that impairs the body's ability to make strong bones.

-Some people have a more severe form of the condition.
-Their bones break easily and they may break hundreds of bones during their lives.
+OI is a relatively rare condition.
+Some people have a more severe form of the disorder in which their bones break easily.
+They may break hundreds of bones during their lives.
 Many people, however, have a milder form of OI, and go through life with few fractures.

 In people with osteogenesis imperfecta, one of the genes that tells the body how to make a specific protein does not function.
 This protein (type I collagen) is a major component of the connective tissues in bones.
 Type I collagen is also important in forming ligaments, teeth, and the white outer tissue of the eyeballs (sclera).

 As a result of the defective gene, not enough type I collagen is produced, or the collagen that is produced is of poor quality.
 In either case, the result is fragile bones that break easily but can heal at a normal rate.

 In most cases of OI, children inherit the defective gene from one of their parents.
 But, the child's symptoms and the degree of disability can be very different from that of the parent.

 In some children, neither parent has osteogenesis imperfecta.
 In these cases, the genetic defect is a spontaneous mutation (change) in the gene, and it stops functioning correctly.

 There are different types of osteogenesis imperfecta with symptoms that range from mild to severe.
 Each person with the condition may have a different combination of symptoms.
 All people with OI, however, have weaker bones.

 - Bone deformities, such as bowed legs or scoliosis

 In many children with OI, the number of times their bones fracture decreases significantly as they mature.
 However, osteogenesis imperfecta may become active again after menopause in women or after the age of 60 in men.